 Designers analyze how users feel about products and processes to create websites that move users toward a goal.
 When it involves security, users often feel unspecific fear.
 They realize bad things can happen, but they’re not sure how to protect themselves.
 Embedding security from the beginning turns websites and applications into security blankets.
 Point out each feature so users recognize them for the protection they offer.

-When security requires users completing an extra step or going through a more complex login procedure, tell them why.
+When security requires users to complete an extra step or go through a more complex login procedure, tell them why.
 Provide a brief explanation of how security measures benefit them using layman’s terms.
+Creative Agencies can really help you in this aspect by helping you explain something this complicated in a manner that not only is simple and easy to understand but is also able to make sure that it does not invoke a sense of fear, in the end, customers and users.

 Instead of referring users to a long security document, provide brief statements with each interaction.
 This is where designers bring their magic to tedious security processes.
 Use copy and graphics that make each interaction feel like a conversation with someone who cares.